-On an as adjusted basis giving effect to this offering and the application of the net proceeds therefrom, as of September 30, 2013, Enterprise Parent had approximately \$16.85 billion principal amount of consolidated senior long-term debt outstanding, \$1.53 billion in principal amount of junior subordinated debt outstanding and no amounts outstanding under our multi-year revolving credit facility, 364-day credit agreement or commercial paper program.
+On an as adjusted basis giving effect to this offering and the application of the net proceeds therefrom, as of June 30, 2014, Enterprise Parent had approximately \$18.9 billion principal amount of consolidated senior long-term debt outstanding, \$1.5 billion in principal amount of junior subordinated debt outstanding and no short-term commercial paper notes outstanding.
 The amount of our future debt could have significant effects on our operations, including, among other things:

-- a substantial portion of our cash flow could be dedicated to the payment of principal and interest on our future debt and may not be available for other purposes, including the payment of distributions on the Enterprise Parent common units and capital expenditures; - credit rating agencies may take a negative view of our consolidated debt level; - covenants contained in our existing and future credit and debt agreements will require us to continue to meet financial tests that may adversely affect our flexibility in planning for and reacting to changes in our business, including possible acquisition opportunities; - our ability to obtain additional financing, if necessary, for working capital, capital expenditures, acquisitions or other purposes may be impaired or such financing may not be available on favorable terms; - we may be at a competitive disadvantage relative to similar companies that have less debt; and - we may be more vulnerable to adverse economic and industry conditions as a result of our significant debt level.
+- a substantial portion of our cash flow could be dedicated to the payment of principal and interest on our future debt and may not be available for other purposes, including the payment of distributions on the Enterprise Parent common units and capital expenditures; - credit rating agencies may take a negative view of our consolidated debt level; - covenants contained in our existing and future credit and debt agreements will require us to continue to meet financial tests that may adversely affect our flexibility in planning for and reacting to changes in our business, including possible acquisition opportunities; - our ability to obtain additional financing, if necessary, for working capital, capital expenditures, acquisitions or other purposes may be impaired or such financing may not be available on favorable terms; - we may be at a competitive disadvantage relative to similar companies that have less debt; and - · we may be more vulnerable to adverse economic and industry conditions as a result of our significant debt level.